 Enjoy a visit to Belvedere House and Gardens too.
 The house was designed by architect Richard Castles and build in 1740 for the Rochfort family.
 It has been beautifully restored and gives an insight into life in years gone by.

-Birr Castle Gardens & Science Centre offers a fascinating insight into Irish history.
+Birr Castle Demesne & Science Centre offers a fascinating insight into Irish history.
 The Science Centre has many interactive displays including early photography, engineering and astronomy.

 Here you will also find The Great Telescope, the project of the Third Earl of Rosse.
 It was built during the early 1840’s and was the largest reflecting telescope in the world for more than 70 years.
 People travelled from all over the world to view what lay beyond the earth and it is considered one of Ireland’s greatest scientific wonders.